microsoft/debug-adapter-protocol/specification.md

    * retrieving their value and where the code execution can be expensive and/or
    * produce side-effects.
 A typical example are properties based on a getter
    * function.
-   * Please note that in addition to the 'lazy' flag, the variable's
+   * Please note that in addition to the `lazy` flag, the variable's
-   * 'variablesReference' must refer to a variable that will provide the value
+   * `variablesReference` is expected to refer to a variable that will provide
-   * through another 'variable' request.
+   * the value through another `variable` request.
    */
   lazy?: boolean;
 }